mattvenn/wishbone_buttons_leds/README.md

 ## Test setup

+### C firmware

-The C firmware sets up the GPIO, enables wishbone and then in a loop:
+The C [firmware](wishbone_test/wishbone_test.c) sets up the GPIO, enables wishbone and then in a loop:

 * reads the buttons via wishbone
 * writes that value to the leds via wishbone
 * mirrors that value to the GPIO
 * toggles the management GPIO to sync with the cocotb testbench

+### Cocotb testbench

+The [testbench](wishbone_test/wishbone_test.py) waits for GPIO configuration to complete, and then:

+* increments the value sent to buttons
+* waits for sync by monitoring the management GPIO
+* reads the LED output driven by the user project
+* reads the GPIO output driven by C firmware
+* asserts the LED, GPIO and button value are all the same

 ## Install instructions